0338643388/Stock-Predict/README.md

 6. **Model Serialization**: Saved using joblib for deployment.

 ## Deployment
-The project is deployed on Streamlit Cloud.
+The project is deployed on **Streamlit Cloud**.
 You can access it here:
 🔗 [Stock Price Prediction App](https://stock-predict-dr9faqumhea7uthcgoq7cy.streamlit.app/)

 ## Contributing